kalisio/krawler/docs/how-to-use-it/hooks.md

 ### template(options)

 Perform [templating](https://lodash.com/docs/4.17.4#template) of the options using the item as context and merge it with item.

+### discardIf(options)

+Discard all subsequent hooks and task if the input data passes the given match filter options, options are similar to the match filter described in [common options](./hooks.md#common-options)

 ## XML [source](https://github.com/kalisio/krawler/blob/master/src/hooks/hooks.xml.js)